Spinal Cord Stimulation

 Facet Joint Arthropathy

-In the neck, pain is reproduced when laterally flexing the neck (trying to touch your ear to your shoulder), as well as extending the neck (looking upwards).
+In the neck, facet pain is reproduced when laterally flexing the neck (trying to touch your ear to your shoulder), as well as extending the neck (looking upwards).

 Tags: , , , , , ,